 In the morning of the day of my flight, I was just praying to give me strength.
 All my stuff already sent to the home and I already said to room’s owner that that day was my last day.
 If I did not get the visa, there was one thing for sure – bought the ticket to Padang.
 I heard a sound of an incoming message at 11 am, and I read a text message from my former boss for asking for my visa.
 Two seconds after that, I just got a message from the UK Visa Office.
 My heart was singing to please God.
 I called my mother, and I said, “I will go, Mom.”

 I went to the visa office directly with a thankful heart.
 When I backed into my room that I was ever living in six and half years, I took contentedly my big luggage and backpack bag.
 I could not say anything to my friend because it was just suddenly happened, my flight time was 5.30pm.
-It was like a dream; I arrived in time for check-in at the airport in Jakarta to go long way journey to Manchester.
+It was like a dream; I arrived in time to check-in at the airport in Jakarta to go long way journey to Manchester.
 From this incredible experience, I learned one thing that I need to believe in beautiful things would happen in my life and it will do the same thing with your life too.